rooseveltframework/roosevelt/README.md

 - `controllersPath`: Relative path on filesystem to where your controller files are located.
   - Default: `mvc/controllers`

+Utility Library parameters
+---

+- `libPath`: Relative path on filesystem to where your optional utility library files are located.
+- `libPathNodeModulesSymlink`: Name of the symlink to make in `node_modules` pointing to your lib directory.
+Set to `false` to disable making this symlink.

 Error page parameters
 ---